annatequilaa/Unit-3/Project/README.md

             height: self.texture_size[1]
 ```
 Having this simplifies the code for creating a new product on the scrollView in the home page.

+### Success criteria 4 & 5: cart functions ad confirmation
+On the product detail page, there's the button "add to your cart" which allows the user to add a product to their cart.

 ---
 Coded using the language Python.